 ViDA-UGC

-Detailed Image Quality Analysis via Visual Distortion Assessment for UGC Images
+Detailed Image Quality Analysis via Visual Distortion Assessment for User-Generated Content

 ViDA-UGC Data Structure